 Getting Around Hanoi

 There are taxis, Grab car or bike, and buses around the city.
 If you know how to drive a motorbike and have an international driver’s license, renting is a good option.
 There are hostels where you can rent one.
 If you are staying in the Old Quarter, walking is probably the best option to check out some of the famous attractions in the area.
 Be very careful though especially when crossing the streets.
-Majority of the vehicles in Hanoi are motorbikes.
+The majority of the vehicles in Hanoi are motorbikes.
 It could get pretty scary to cross the street.
 The trick is to walk the same pace when crossing the street.
 The drivers will go around you.

 If you are feeling lazy to walk, or the place you are planning to visit is a bit far and you are on a tight budget, I highly recommend booking a Grab bike.
 It is way cheaper than a taxi or Grab car, and you’ll get to your destination faster.
 My brother introduced this to me when we were in Hue, Vietnam last year.
 I was scared at first but eventually got used to riding in it.